MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 ### Install SSDT with Visual Studio 2019

-If you have a [Visual Studio 2019](https://docs.microsoft.com/visualstudio/install/install-visual-studio?view=vs-2019) license:
+If [Visual Studio 2019](https://docs.microsoft.com/visualstudio/install/install-visual-studio?view=vs-2019) is already installed, you can edit the list of workloads to include SSDT.

 * For SQL database projects, select **SQL Server Data Tools** under **Data storage and processing**.